Ogartner/tic-tac-toe/README.md

-# A Game of Tic-Tac-Toe.
+# A game of Tic-Tac-Toe.